The-Marcy-Lab-School/react-express-auth/README.md

 ```

 * The `useState` hook is created to manage the fetched `users`.
 On the first render, the `users` array will be empty.
 When the fetch is complete, `users` will hold the fetched users.
-* The `useEffect` hook initialiates an asynchronous fetch of all users, making use of the `getAllUsers` helper function from the `adapters/user-adapter` file.
+* The `useEffect` hook initiates an asynchronous fetch of all users, making use of the `getAllUsers` helper function from the `adapters/user-adapter` file.
 When this fetch is complete, `setUsers` will be invoked to re-render the component with the fetched `users`.
 * The `users` array is mapped to render a `UserLink` for each user.
 On the first render, nothing will appear.
 When the fetch is complete and the component re-renders, we will see all users.

 ## Back-end